-Signal travels at the same speed regardless of analog or digital.
-If you mean analog is "less complex," then yes, analog is less complex but it looses a lot more information a lot faster.
+The signal travels at the same speed regardless of analog or digital.
+If you mean analog is "less complex," then yes, analog is less complex, but it loses a lot more information a lot faster.

-□ What is TD-SCDMA?
+☐ What is TD-SCDMA?
 Is it only used by China?